BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 An LLM is likely able to adapt them into a different blueprint, especially if you also provide it MCM's [blueprint schema](https://raw.githubusercontent.com/AtilioA/BG3-MCM/refs/heads/main/.vscode/schema.json) for context.
 {.is-success}

-That's it for a basic integration!
+**That's it for a basic integration**!
 MCM will warn you about mistakes in your code or blueprint file.
 The rest of this documentation provides detailed explanations of these steps and advanced features.

 > For basic integration, the important sections are *[Defining a blueprint](#defining-a-blueprint)* and *[Using values from MCM](#using-values-from-mcm)*.